 Civil Appeals Clinic

-Get information about the civil appeals clinic run by the Volunteer Lawyers Project
+Get information about the civil appeals clinic run by the Volunteer Lawyers Project.

 About the Clinic

 The Civil Appeals Clinic is run by the Volunteer Lawyers Project and staffed by volunteer attorneys.
-It is limited to low-income persons who qualify for services in certain civil matters.
+The Clinic serves people with low incomes who qualify for services in certain civil matters.
 You will be screened for income, assets, and case type, among other things, before a volunteer attorney can meet with you.
-For more information about the screening process, please contact the Eastern Region Legal Intake (ERLI) Helpline at (617) 603-1700.
-To sign up for the Clinic, you may call (617) 603-1700 or apply online

-Clinic Hours
+Clinic hours

-Clinic Locations
+Clinic locations

-To get legal assistance in person, please visit the Appeals Court Clerk's Office at the John Adams Courthouse.
+To get legal assistance in person, visit the Appeals Court Clerk's Office at the John Adams Courthouse.

 Appeals Court Clerk's Office